numfocus/gsoc/2017/proposals/bansal-utkarsh.md

     * To run tests in parallel, there is a open source (MIT license) plugin [pytest-xdist](https://github.com/pytest-dev/pytest-xdist) that is recommended by pytest.
 * Configure TravisCI and code coverage

+**Challenges** The main challenge in this part is to not loose any tests in the conversion process.
+Code coverage data can be used to identify parts where this problem occurs.

 Part 2
 ------
 This part will focus on the coordinates module and its tests.
 The coordinates module is a very important part of